zjwegert/GridapTopOpt.jl/docs/src/reference/embedded.md

     This page is still under construction!
 Please refer to the tutorial for a discussion of functionality.

+!!! warning
+    Non-TET/TRI polytopes are simplexified by GridapEmbedded when cutting.
+As a result,derivative information will not be correct when using a mesh that isn't made of TRI/TET.
+Please use a mesh with TRI/TET polytopes to ensure correctness of derivative results.

 ## Isolated volumes
 ```@autodocs
 Modules = [GridapTopOpt]